fmoyen/CAPIApp/README.md

   - start_CAPIApp.bash: The script I was using for testing the CAPIApp image, so it only creates a POD/Container into the fabriceproject namespace, allowing me to choose different cards and definition yaml files.

 ## Notes
-The last line of the Dockerfile is "CMD /usr/local/bin/StayUp.bash", so the container automatically runs StayUp.bash when starting.
+The last line of the Dockerfile is "CMD /usr/local/bin/Run_The_APP.bash", so the container automatically runs Run_The_APP.bash when starting.
+ -> This makes the container:
+    1) first "reset" (clean) the card by installing a generic Partial Reconfiguration image into the card
- -> This makes the container staying alive (as the command run never ends).
+    2) stay alive (as the command run never ends) if the reset was successful.
 (If you use something like "CMD /bin/bash", the container doesn't stay alive and OpenShift tries to restart it again and again)

 Initially, the CAPIApp image was using the container-modified https://github.com/OpenCAPI/libocxl library